MechanicTony/AOG_CAN_Teensy4.1/AgOpenGPS Teensy4.1 All Brands CANBUS Steer Ready/Notes.md

 CAN1 = TRACTOR BUS, CAN2 = ISOBUS, CAN3 = STEERING BUS.
 Normal Steerswitch & Workswitch can be via pins or CAN.

 Brands Working Far:
-Valtra - Inc the new models with PVED-CC valve /nl Massey Fergerson - PVED-CL
+Valtra - Inc the new models with PVED-CC valve <br />
+Massey Fergerson - PVED-CL
 Deutz - PVED-CLS (Valtra / Massey Code)
 Claas - Both Non MR and MR